John Lasseter: Lucasfilm and Pixar

 After the short CGI film was presented at SIGGRAPH in the summer of 1984, Lasseter returned to Los Angeles with the hope of directing The Brave Little Toaster at Hyperion Pictures.
 He soon learned that funding had fallen through and called Catmull with the bad news.
 Catmull called back with a job offer, and Lasseter joined Lucasfilm as a full-time employee in October 1984 and moved to the Bay Area.
 After that, he worked with ILM on the special effects on Young Sherlock Holmes, where he made the first fully computer-generated photorealistic animated character, a knight composed of elements from a stained glass window.
 This effect was the first CGI character to be scanned and painted directly onto film using a laser.
 Lasseter and Catmull's collaboration, which has since lasted over thirty years, would ultimately result in Toy Story (1995), which was the first-ever computer-animated feature film.
-Additionally, Lasseter created THX's robot mascot Tex.
-He made his first appearance in 1996 with the original theatrical release of Independence Day.
+Additionally, Lasseter was involved in the creation of THX's robot mascot Tex.
+Tex made his first appearance in 1996 with the original theatrical release of Independence Day.
 Since then, Tex has appeared in some THX trailers.

 Due to George Lucas's financially crippling divorce, he was forced to sell off Lucasfilm Computer Graphics, by this time renamed the Pixar Graphics Group, founded by Smith and Catmull, with Lasseter as one of the founding employees.
 It was spun off as a separate corporation with Apple co-founder Steve Jobs as its majority shareholder in 1986.
 Over the next 10 years, Pixar evolved from a computer company that did animation work on the side into an animation studio.
 Lasseter oversaw all of Pixar's films and associated projects as executive producer.
 As well as Toy Story, he also personally directed A Bug's Life (1998), Toy Story 2 (1999), Cars (2006), and Cars 2 (2011).

 He has won two Academy Awards, for Animated Short Film (Tin Toy), as well as a Special Achievement Award (Toy Story).
 Lasseter has been nominated on four other occasions—in the category of Animated Feature, for both Monsters, Inc. (2001) and Cars, in the Original Screenplay category for Toy Story and in the Animated Short category for Luxo, Jr. (1986)—while the short Knick Knack (1989) was selected by Terry Gilliam as one of the ten best animated films of all time.
 In 2008, he was honored with the Winsor McCay Award, the lifetime achievement award for animators.